 - increased risk of endometrial (uterine) cancers.

-For more information about hormone therapy and its side affects you should talk to your doctor or visit Treatment side effects.
+For more information about hormone therapy and its side effects, talk to your doctor or a member of your treating team, or visit Treatment side effects.